-The recent international scandal of the investigation of the International of the Consortium of Investigative Journalists ("ICIJ"), known as the Pandora Papers, has revealed how the international measures of financial security and fight against financial malfeasance in the twenty-first century are still weak and fragile to criminal infiltration, in particular, the establishment of shell companies in tax havens to hide the sums of illicit money, the anonymity of beneficiaries and beneficial owners.
+The recent international scandal of the investigation of the International the Consortium of Investigative Journalists ("ICIJ"), known as the Pandora Papers, has revealed how the international measures of financial security and the fight against financial malfeasance in the twenty-first century are still weak and fragile in criminal infiltration, in particular, the establishment of shell companies in tax havens to hide the sums of illicit money, the anonymity of beneficiaries and beneficial owners.

 Relatedly On October 6, 2021, a U.S. Congressional panel introduced a bill entitled "Establishment of New Enterprise Money Laundering and Security Risk Enabling Authorities," House Resolution No. 5524 (amending the "ENABLERS ACT"), remains pending Congressional approval en pleno.